MattPostlewaite/NWBC-Project1-Group2/README.md

 # NWBC-Project1-Group2
-Extrapolated data on Chicago Gun Violence and Chicago's Public School System to gage its impact on Chicago students.
+Extrapolated data on Chicago gun violence and Chicago's Public School system to gage its impact on Chicago students.